CDRT/mk_docs/docs/guides/lcu/functions/get-lnvupdate.md

 ### Signature Verification

-- `-SkipSignature` should only be used if you need to modify package descriptor XML
+- `-SkipSignatureCheck` should only be used if you need to modify package descriptor XML
 - Not recommended for production deployments

 ## See Also